Written by Medicover Team and Medically Reviewed by

 Prostatitis

-Prostatitis is the inflammation of the prostate gland, which can cause lower abdominal pain after urination in men.
-This condition can be acute or chronic and is often accompanied by symptoms such as difficulty urinating, frequent urination, and pelvic pain.
+Prostatitis is the inflammation of the prostate gland, causing lower abdominal pain after urination in males.
+It can be acute or chronic and is accompanied by symptoms like difficulty urinating and pelvic discomfort.

 Sexually Transmitted Infections (STIs)

-Certain sexually transmitted infections, such as chlamydia and gonorrhea, can cause lower abdominal pain after urination.
-These infections often affect the urethra and can result in symptoms like a burning sensation, discharge, and pelvic pain.
+STIs such as chlamydia and gonorrhea can lead to lower abdominal pain after urination.
+These infections may affect the urethra and cause symptoms like burning sensation, discharge, and pelvic pain.

-Diagnosing the Cause of Lower Abdominal Pain After Urination
+Causes of Lower Abdominal Pain After Urination in Women

-To diagnose the cause of lower abdominal pain after urination, a healthcare provider will typically perform a thorough medical history and physical examination.
-They may also recommend additional tests, including:
+To diagnose the cause of lower abdominal pain after urination, a healthcare provider may use:

 Antibiotics